Get an annual AARP membership for only $12. Limited time offer.

 • Enhanced supervision: Memory care units are designed to offer continuous supervision, often 24/7, ensuring residents are safe and well-attended.

 • Robust security measures: These units are fortified with advanced security features.
-This includes an increased number of cameras in communal areas, secure entry and exit points, and safely enclosed outdoor spaces to deter wandering — a common concern for individuals with dementia.
+These include extra cameras in communal areas, secure entry and exit points, and safely enclosed outdoor spaces to deter wandering — a common concern for individuals with dementia.
+Cameras and security can also offer a family peace of mind, as they know their loved ones are being treated well and with respect.

 • Structured environment: Routine is paramount in memory care facilities.
 Predictable schedules help residents feel more at ease and reduce confusion.